ItsOnlyBinary/kiwiirc-plugin-asl/README.md

 # Custom Startup for [Kiwi IRC] (https://kiwiirc.com)

 This plugin creates a customised startup screen for age/sex/location based off Welcome.vue

 It then display's this data in a customised userbox based off UserBox.vue

+It also provides a nicklist style user list with search/filter for users to find other chatters

 #### Dependencies
 * node (https://nodejs.org/)